About

 Stonehenge.
 2016.

 I am a New Yorker through and through, although I haven’t lived there in some time—before moving to Germany in 2016 I lived in Berkeley and Washington DC.
 I would unhesitatingly trade the cleanliness of the subway system for 24/7 service.
 I fold my pizza.
 I think there is more to a bagel than its topology—genus-1 does not a bagel make.
-I read the Times, and try to do as much of the crossword as I can.
+I read the Times, and have an uninterupted crossword puzzle streak over 1000.

 I am left handed.
 I sing in the shower.
 I love dogs.
 I like sour beers, porters, red ales, and stouts.
 I also like an in-your-face IPA or crisp cider but I have to be in the right mood.
 I enjoy stand-up comedy, Game of Thrones, Black Mirror, podcasts, classic rock, and learning new things.
 “Many times I've wondered how much there is to know.”